Quantum information with quantum-like bits: Abstract

 \section{Abstract}

-In previous work we have proposed a construction of quantum-like bits that could endow a large, complex classical system, for example of oscillators, with quantum-like function that is not compromised by decoherence.
+In previous work we have proposed a construction of quantum-like bits that could endow a large synchronizing classical system, for example of oscillators, with quantum-like function that is not compromised by decoherence.
 In the present paper we investigate further this platform of quantum-like states.
-Firstly, we discuss a general protocol on how to construct synchronizing networks that allow for emergent states.
+Firstly, we discuss a general protocol on how to construct classical synchronizing networks that allow for emergent states.
 We then study how gates can be implemented on those states.
-This suggests the possibility of quantum-like computing on specially-constructed classical networks.
-Finally, we define a notion of measurement that allows for non-Kolmogorov interference, a feature that separates our model from a classical probabilistic system.
-This paper aims to explore the mathematical structure of quantum-like resources, and shows how arbitrary gates can be implemented by manipulating emergent states in those systems.
+This suggests the possibility of quantum-like information processing on a special class of many-body classical systems.
+Finally, we show that our approach allows for non-Kolmogorov interference, a feature that separates our model from a classical probabilistic system.
+This paper aims to explore the mathematical structure of quantum-like resources distilled from classical synchronizing systems, and shows how arbitrary gates can be implemented by manipulating many-body correlations.